Totally geodesic submanifolds and polar actions on Stiefel manifolds: Homogeneous hypersurfaces of the real, complex and quaternionic Stiefel manifolds

 It is clear that these operators generate a Lie algebra isomorphic to~$\g{so}_5$, so it follows from the Ambrose-Singer Theorem that $M$ is an irreducible Riemannian manifold (with generic holonomy). \end{rmk}

-To find all isometric cohomogeneity-one actions on a Stiefel manifold, we can assume that the action is given by a closed connected subgroup of the isometry group.
+To find all isometric cohomogeneity one actions on a Stiefel manifold, we can assume that the action is given by a closed connected subgroup of the isometry group.
 Therefore, it is sufficient to study connected subgroups of the connected component of the isometry group of the Stiefel manifold.

 \begin{lem} The connected component of the isometry group of a Stiefel manifold $V_k(\F^n)$, $\F = \R, \C, \H$, $1 \neq k \neq n-1$, equipped with a normal homogeneous metric, is of the form $G \cdot K_1$ (almost direct product), where